Epictek/WiiFlow_Mod6/README.md

 My mod of the Wii USB Loader WiiFlow

 ## Description
-I've been working on this fork of WiiFlow for quite a long time now for my own personal use and decided I should eventually release it.
+I've been working on this fork of WiiFlow for quite a long time for my own personal use and decided I should eventually release it.
 It brings back some features of WiiFlow 4 and many new features and quality of life changes.

 ## Changes
-- Icons and menus have been completely rewritten and redrawn to have a more consistent look, settings are now categorized and themes are easier to write and maintain.
-- Almost all settings can now be tweaked within WiiFlow menus, no need to edit ini files anymore.
 - Added ability to jump to a specific game using a virtual keyboard on screen.
 - Install game feature is back, with the help of USB Loader GX source code.
 - Added ability to install wad folders (batch mode).
 - FTP server is back.
+- Icons and menus have been completely rewritten and redrawn to have a more consistent look, settings are now categorized and themes are easier to write and maintain.
+- Almost all settings can now be tweaked within WiiFlow menus, no need to edit ini files anymore.
 - Neek2o mode is back: WiiFlow can be relaunched under neek2o for channel coverflow only.
 - Added many checks and error messages when it comes to use neek2o features, with the help of USB Loader GX source code.
 - Game categories can now be automatically retrieved from GameTDB and Wiimpathy's databases.